 The Charles Wexler Mathematics Prize is presented each year to the outstanding undergraduate senior mathematics major.
 The student is selected by an awards committee based on faculty nominations.

 The Charles Wexler Teaching Award is presented each year to an outstanding teacher of undergraduate mathematics.
-The winner is by the awards committee based on nominations made by undergraduate students with majors in the School of Mathematical and Statistical Sciences.
+The winner is selected by the awards committee based on nominations made by undergraduate students with majors in the School of Mathematical and Statistical Sciences.

 Recipients of the Charles Wexler Awards receive an inscribed plaque and a cash award.
 Their names are placed on archival plaques permanently displayed in our School's office.